-Registration is required for this program to determine staff requirements and applications must be submitted at least 1 week in advance of the program.
-Registration for each program (fall and spring) will be capped at 350 students and booked on a first come first serve basis.
+Registration is required for this program to determine staff requirements and applications must be submitted at least 2 weeks in advance of the program.
+Registration for each program will be capped at 350 students and booked on a first come first serve basis.

 Registered students will be assigned a program time (10 a.m., 11:30 a.m., or 1 p.m.) and a brigade color (red, white, or blue) for their march with a soldier.
 Families who wish to be placed in the same brigade should register together on the same application.

 Students can expect the full program to last an hour and a half.
 Additional educational opportunities, such as a visit to Washington's Headquarters, may add 30-60 minutes to your day, please plan accordingly.
 We recommend that you dress appropriately for outdoor weather and wear sturdy shoes.
-In case of rain, programs will take place in the Education Center and Park Theater.
+In case of rain, programs will take place in the Meeting Room and Park Theater.

 This program is designed for Home School Students only.
 To prevent overcrowding on the day of the event, we ask that charter, virtual, and/or traditional schools register for our other ranger-led education programs during the academic year, October-May, rather than register for Home School Day.